Except for the rings

 Nebula (M57) is probably the most famous celestial band.

-our view from planet Earth looks down the center of a roughly
+The view from planet Earth looks down the long axis of the football,

 Of course, in this well-studied example of a